stakater/developer-handbook/content/iam/basics.md

 ### What is purpose of Redirect URI?

 A redirect URI helps to detect malicious clients and prevents phishing attacks from clients attempting to trick the user into believing the phisher is the client.
 The value of the actual redirect URI used in the authorization request has to be presented and is verified when an authorization "code" is exchanged for tokens.
-This helps to prevent attacks where the authorization "code" is revealed through redirectors and counterfeit web application clients.
+This helps to prevent attacks where the authorization "code" is revealed through redirect and counterfeit web application clients.
 The authorization server should require public clients and confidential clients using the implicit grant type to pre-register their redirect URIs and validate against the registered redirect URI in the authorization request.

 ### What is bearer token?